-Missouri One Call System (MOCS) is a free service which ensures that locate notices are distributed to the appropriate public underground facility owner near the excavation site.
-When planning any form of excavation, you are required to place a locate request with the Missouri One Call System at least 3 but not more than 10 working days prior to beginning excavation, except in the case of an emergency.
+Missouri 811 is a free service that ensures that locate notices are distributed to the appropriate public underground facility owner near the excavation site.
+When planning any form of excavation, you are required to place a locate request with the Missouri 811 at least 3 but not more than 10 working days prior to beginning excavation, except in the case of an emergency.
 Weekends and State and Federal Holidays do not count toward the 3 working days.
 If your excavation is being done by a contractor, the contractor is responsible for placing the locate request.

-When submitting a locate request via phone or online, MOCS will notify the appropriate utility owner who will then dispatch their own personnel to mark their utilities using color coded flags and/or paint.
-For example, when MOCS notifies an electrical power company to mark their lines, the power company will send one of their employees to the excavation site within 3-working days to locate only the power lines for which they own (aka – public lines).
+When submitting a locate request via phone or online, Missouri 811 will notify the appropriate utility owner who will then dispatch their own personnel to mark their utilities using color-coded flags and/or paint.
+For example, when Missouri 811 notifies an electrical power company to mark their lines, the power company will send one of their employees to the excavation site within 3 working days to locate only the power lines for which they own (aka – public lines).
 When doing so, they will place red flags and/or red paint to mark the location of the “public” power lines owned by the electric power company.
 The public lines typically run from the street to the meter but may vary in some cases.

 So, what if you have a backyard pool or garage that is fed power via an underground line directly from the house?
 Who is responsible for marking these lines?